-With the benefit of over 14 years of research and tens of thousands of votes from clients and private practitioners, Who’s Who Legal takes a closer look at developing trends in the aviation legal marketplace worldwide.
-We explore changes in the marketplace affecting financing and regulation.
+With the benefit of over 15 years of research and tens of thousands of votes from clients and private practitioners, Who’s Who Legal takes a closer look at developing trends in the trade and customs marketplace worldwide.

 It is not possible to buy entry into any Who's Who Legal publication